sa-ca/sa-ca/README.md

 - 👋 Hi, I’m @sa-ca
-- 👀 I’m interested in: Spreading managed democracy throughout the galaxy 🌌
+- 👀 I’m interested in: Interactive media
 - 🌱 I’m currently learning: How to download more RAM
 - 💞️ I’m looking to collaborate on: Solo projects
 - 📫 How to reach me: Call me, beep me, if you wanna reach me
-- 😄 Pronouns: Maybe?
+- 😄 Pronouns: she/her
 - ⚡ Fun fact: Did you know?
 Did you know or ever wonder why when you burger on Mayo?
 Mayo, burgers, you taste.
 It's like Mayo.
 And burger on Mayo is like...

 <!---